 Broadband issues can occur due to a variety of events, from something as simple as a loose cable, all the way up to major infrastructure faults in your neighbourhood.
-Your first port of call will be to log in to your Virgin media account page and check the service status.
-If you've got no broadband, use your phone's internet connection to check.
+Your first port of call will be to log in to your Virgin Media account page and check the service status.
+If you've got no broadband, you can use your phone's internet connection to check.

 Will my TV be affected if my broadband fails?

 Yes and no. Virgin Media supplies you with two boxes: one deals with the broadband and the other deals with your TV.
 In the event of a major fault with Virgin Media's cables in the street for example, then your subscription TV channels will be affected.